arashl1364/BFMediate/README.md

 ```
 ## Estimation and convergence assessment
-In order to assess the convergence of the MCMC procedure we estimate the model with different number of iterations (R), and plot the posteriors' MCMC traces each time.
+To illustrate convergence of the MCMC, and the assessment of convergence, we estimate the model with different numbers of iterations (R), and plot selected posterior MCMC traces.

 ```
 R = 2000